Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 What's on Offer

-Fully expensed company vehicle for professional and personal use.
+Fully expensed company car (available for personal use).

 Services advertised by Gold Group are those of an Agency and/or an Employment Business.